genomicsclass/leanpub/manuscript/rotations.md

 ## Rotations

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course3/rotations.Rmd](https://github.com/genomicsclass/labs/tree/master/course3/rotations.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/rotations.Rmd).

 One of the most useful applications of projections relates to coordinate rotations.
 In data analysis, simple rotations can result in easier to visualize and interpreter data.
 We will described the mathematics behind rotations and give some data analysis examples.